pivotal-cf/docs-pws-services/marketplace/services/rediscloud.html.md

 		require 'redis'
 		rediscloud_service = JSON.parse(ENV['VCAP_SERVICES'])["rediscloud-n/a"]
 		credentials = rediscloud_service.first["credentials"]
-    	$redis = Redis.new(:host => credentials["hostname"], :port => credentials["port"], :password => credentials["password"])
+		$redis = Redis.new(:host => credentials.hostname, :port => credentials.port, :password => credentials.password)
         . . .
 	end

 #### <a id="unicorn"></a>Using Redis on Unicorn

 No special setup is required when using Redis Cloud with a Unicorn server.
-Users running Rails apps on Unicorn should follow the instructions in the [Configuring Redis from Rails](#rails) section and users running Sinatra apps on Unicorn should follow the instructions in the [Configuring Redis on Sinatra](#sinatra) section.
+For Rails apps on Unicorn, follow the instructions in the [Configuring Redis from Rails](#rails) section and for Sinatra apps on Unicorn see [Configuring Redis on Sinatra](#sinatra) section.

 #### <a id='testing-ruby'></a>Testing (Ruby)